lightstreams-network/lightstreams-js-sdk/README.md

 Runs over Ethereum test net Rinkeby `https://gateway.rinkeby.lightstreams.io`

+In addition to those endpoints, you can run your own local lightstreams node and expose the same API.
+Follow the instructions [here](https://docs.lightstreams.network/getting-started/quick-start/#running-lightstreams-node)

 ## Sample project
 - [Gateway Proxy Server](https://github.com/lightstreams-network/lightstreams-js-sdk/tree/master/example/gateway-proxy)

 ## Help
 In case you have questions regarding the usage of this repository